mattsteadman/mattsteadman.github.io/_posts/2023-11-30-fail-open-closed.md

 description: "Fail Open and Fail Closed"
 ---

 I was reading about rate limiters today, and the issue of how it should behave under failure came up.
-There are two main failure modes to consider: fail open and fail closed.
-Most people will read these two terms and immediately know what they refer to: the issue of whether traffic flows during a failure of the rate limiter.
-And obviously, it's not hard to figure out which term refers to which mode, right?
+There are two main failure modes: fail open and fail closed.
+These terms seem like intuitive ways of describing how traffic flows during a rate limiter failure.
+And of course, it's not hard to figure out what term means what, right?

 Well that's what I thought.
 Of course, *fail open* means that traffic *doesn't flow* during a failure---like an open circuit.
 And *fail closed* means that traffic *flows* during a failure---like a short circuit.
 But according to what I was reading, it's actually the opposite: *fail open* means that traffic *flows*, and *fail closed* means that it *doesn't flow*.
 I thought that this must be a mistake, until some Googling lead me to realize that when designing valves, the opposite terminology is used: Fail open means that the valve is open, and allows fluid to flow, fail closed means that the valve is closed, and doesn't allow fluid to flow.